codenotary/codenotary.io/pages/blog/ebpf-linux-immudb.md

 hash:           dea8733107c200ee0e88a1636f3781648f9512f39d88d175a14948f95d2c42c1
 ```

-If you wanted to do this from Go, you can start with the [this example](https://github.com/iovisor/gobpf/blob/master/examples/bcc/bash_readline/bash_readline.go).
+Doing this from a programming language allows get structured data and avoid the problems of the script version.
+To do this from Go, you can start with the [this example](https://github.com/iovisor/gobpf/blob/master/examples/bcc/bash_readline/bash_readline.go).

 We define a struct that can be serialized to JSON, which we will use to store the event into immudb: